Table of Contents

 If you deny Zoom access to your microphone, you will not be able to hear anything else in the meeting.

-What are the engagement tools in Zoom?
+ALSO SEE: What are the Engagement Tools in Zoom?

 If you have not selected this setting, simply click the little microphone icon at the bottom of the Zoom screen and select “use computer audio”.